 Also, I’m not really sure why there’s such a big push to avoid the htaccess rules.
 We use them on Wufoo and the processing time is negligible on our servers.

-32. Josh B. · 1 year ago
+32. Josh B. · 3 years ago

-Wordpress uses the query string method for caching their js/css, at least in the admin pages (e.g. …/jquery.js?ver=1.1.4).
+WordPress uses the query string method for caching their js/css, at least in the admin pages (e.g. …/jquery.js?ver=1.1.4).
 Wonder if they have done any tests on the efficacy.

-33. Fabrice · 1 year ago
+33. Fabrice · 3 years ago

 Thanks Kevin, I’m currently looking at implementing the solution, with a little tweaking : I’m thinking I can write a script that will search for JS and CSS files (for example) within the application folder tree, get the timestamp, and generate a configuration file for the templating engine with the “version number ” that came from the timestamp.
 The difference would be to request timestamps only at build time, and not during execution (though the fileaccess for timestamp may be minimal, I don’t know for sure).

-34. Kevin Hale · 1 year ago
+34. Kevin Hale · 3 years ago

 Hey Farbrice, that’s an awesome way to do it.
 We use a three stage push method and svn and we didn’t want to have to have someone responsible for pushing a “crawl” code before every push.
 As I mentioned, we do this on Wufoo and one of the things we do is limit it to a maximum of two javascript files and two css files on any html page.
 The CPU processing for filemtime is very minor and the tradeoff in terms of not having to worry about the process at all and the apparent speed increase is definitely worth it for us.

-35. Philip Tellis · 1 year ago
+35. Philip Tellis · 3 years ago

 Umm, there are a couple of performance problems in your solution.